phluid61/internet-drafts/http2-nak-frame/draft.md

-This document defines an extension to HTTP/2 that allows a peer to signal that a received frame was discarded, without altering the stream or connection state ({{RFC7540}}, Section 5.1), and in particular without trigger an error condition.
+This document defines an extension to HTTP/2 that allows a peer to signal that a received frame was discarded, without altering the stream or connection state ({{RFC7540}}, Section 5.1), and in particular without triggering an error condition.

 ## Notational Conventions